ameisner/lsst_decam_recipe/README.md

 res.write('cosmos_u_refcat-renamed.csv', format='csv')
 ```

-I found the renaming of the bands to simply 'u', 'g', ... rather than 'umag', 'gmag' to be necessary in order for `processCcd.py` to successfully access the correct reference catalog photometry columns during calibration (possibly there are configuration parameter changes that could be applied to make this renaming unnecessary; the renaming could also be done directly in the SQL query).
+I found the renaming of the bands to simply 'u', 'g', ... rather than 'umag', 'gmag', ... to be necessary in order for `processCcd.py` to successfully access the correct reference catalog photometry columns during calibration (possibly there are configuration parameter changes that could be applied to make this renaming unnecessary; the renaming could also be done directly in the SQL query).
 You can then ingest this reference catalog with:

 ```
 ingestReferenceCatalog.py my_ref_repo-renamed/ cosmos_u_refcat-renamed.csv --configfile my_ref-renamed.cfg